“Did you ever hear of the Seattle Seven? . . . That was me . . . and six other guys.”

-And that stonily-intoned quote, culled from the script of the Coen Brothers movie classic The Big Lebowski, has likely introduced many to the memory of Seattle’s radical-historical counterpart to the Chicago Eight, the antiwar troublemakers so famously indicted for their role in disrupting the 1968 Democratic National Convention.
-The quoted character, “The Dude,” was closely based on the personality of Jeff Dowd, these days an independent screenwriter and movie-preservation activist, a close friend of the Coens and, yes, one of the Seattle Seven back in the day.
+And that stonily-intoned quote, culled from the script of the Coen Brothers movie classic The Big Lebowski, has likely introduced many to the memory of Seattle’s radical-historical counterpart to the Chicago Seven, the antiwar troublemakers infamously indicted for their alleged role in disrupting the summer 1968 Democratic National Convention.
+The quoted character, “The Dude,” was closely based on the personality of Jeff Dowd (b.
+1949), these days an independent screenwriter and movie-preservation activist, a close friend of the Coens and, yes, one of the Seattle Seven back in the day.

-The Seven were all members of the Seattle Liberation Front, a radical anti-Vietnam War organization formed in January 1970 at the University of Washington.
-One of the co-founders of the SLF, and one of the most outspoken members of the Seattle Seven, was Michael Lerner, then a 27-year-old visiting philosophy professor at the UW whose academic (and activist) home was the University of California at Berkeley.
-Along with Dowd and Lerner, the other five of the Seven were Michael Abeles, Joseph Kelly, Roger Lippman, Charles Clark “Chip” Marshall III, and Susan Stern.
-They all ironically achieved their collective infamy due to their involvement in a February 1970 protest demonstration in Seattle in support of the Chicago Seven, whose verdict was due that month.
-The demonstration, held at Seattle’s Federal Courthouse on February 17, attracted a turnout of roughly 2,000 — many more than expected — and the crowd, mad about the bum rap given to the Chicago Seven the day before, quickly got out of hand.
+The Seven were all members of the Seattle Liberation Front (SLF), a radical anti-Vietnam War organization formed in January 1970 at the University of Washington.
+One of the co-founders of the SLF, and one of the most outspoken members of the Seattle Seven, was Michael Lerner (b.
+1943), then a 27-year-old UW visiting philosophy professor whose academic and activist home was the University of California at Berkeley.
+Along with Dowd and Lerner, the other five of the Seven were Michael Abeles (1951-2016), Joseph Kelly (b.
+1946), Roger Lippman (b.
+1947), Charles Clark “Chip” Marshall III (b.
+1945), and Susan Stern (1943-1976).
+They all ironically achieved their collective infamy due to their alleged involvement in a February 1970 protest demonstration in Seattle in support of the Chicago Seven, whose verdict was due that month.
+The demonstration, held at Seattle’s William Kenzo Nakamura United States Court House downtown on February 17, attracted a turnout of roughly two thousand — many more than expected — and the crowd, mad about the bum rap given to the Chicago Seven the day before, quickly got out of hand.
 Rocks, bottles, and paint bombs were thrown, 20 were injured, and 76 (not including the Seven-to-be) were arrested.

-Two months later, on April 16, a federal grand jury indicted the aforementioned SLF members on charges of inciting the February 17 riot, along with an eighth, Michael Justesen, who immediately went into hiding.
+Two months later, on April 16, a federal grand jury indicted the aforementioned SLF members on charges of inciting the February 17 riot, along with an eighth, Michael Justesen (b.
+1950), who immediately went into hiding.
 Justesen’s disappearance denied Seattle our own Eight, and thus our Seven, with their name’s alliteratively superior scansion, were born.
-The case was assigned to Federal District Judge George H. Boldt, whose Tacoma courtroom hosted a pre-trial hearing on the date in focus here.
+The case was assigned to U.S. District Judge George Hugo Boldt (1903-1984), whose Tacoma courtroom hosted a pre-trial hearing on the date in focus here.

 One noteworthy moment in the November 6 hearing came when Lerner and Marshall attempted to make the case that the political implications of the pending trial — much like the Chicago Seven trial, according to its respective defendants — reached far, indeed, beyond the geopolitical confines of its legal jurisdiction.
 Lerner, directly addressing Judge Boldt, declared:

-The actual trial, which formally began (after certain delays, mostly legal in nature) on November 23, was equally marked by such ideological drama.
-While roughly 200 protesters picketed outside the Tacoma courthouse in support of the Seven, defendants and supporters alike inside the courtroom refused to stifle either their emotions or their political opinions.
-To add to the ideological weight of the legal proceedings, one of the Chicago defendants, David Dellinger, came to Tacoma in person to aid the Seattle defendants in making their case, but Judge Boldt denied a request by Lerner and Marshall to allow Dellinger to speak in the Tacoma courtroom towards that end.
+The actual trial, which formally began on Monday, November 23, was equally marked by such ideological drama.
+While roughly two hundred protesters picketed outside the Tacoma courthouse on a fiercely rainy day in support of the Seven, defendants and supporters alike inside the courtroom refused to stifle either their emotions or their political opinions.
+Adding to the ideological weight of the legal proceedings, one of the Chicago defendants, David Dellinger (1915-2004), came to Tacoma in person to aid the Seattle defendants in making their case, but Judge Boldt denied a request by Lerner and Marshall to allow Dellinger to speak in the Tacoma courtroom towards that end.

-As for the other aftermath, the SLF disbanded acrimoniously in 1971; Stern (b.
-1943) died in 1976 (reportedly of an accidental drug overdose); Justesen was arrested in 1977 in California by the FBI as part of an infiltration of the Weather Underground; and Lerner is currently editor of the progressive Jewish journal Tikkun.
+As for the other aftermath, the SLF disbanded acrimoniously in late 1971; Susan Stern died on July 31, 1976, at age 33 of heart and lung failure from an accidental drug overdose; Michael Justesen was arrested in November 1977 in California by the FBI as part of an infiltration of the Weather Underground; and Michael Lerner is an ordained rabbi, Palestinian rights advocate, and editor-in-chief of the progressive Jewish journal Tikkun.